simonwep/selection/README.md

     // Query selectors for elements from where a selection can be start
     startareas: ['html'],

-    // Query selectors for elements which will be used as boundarys for the selection
+    // Query selectors for elements which will be used as boundaries for the selection
-    boundarys: ['html'],
+    boundaries: ['html'],

     // Element selection stardet, see Events for details onStart(evt) {